-During Phillips' first five years in New Haven, the Bulldogs have had 11 All-Ivy League selections -- including four in each of the past two seasons, the most since the 2008 season:
+During Phillips' first seven years in New Haven, the Bulldogs have had 19 All-Ivy League selections -- including four in each of the past two seasons, the most since the 2008 season:

-Yale has also had three Academic All-Ivy League selections during Phillips' tenure:
+Yale has also had four Academic All-Ivy League selections during Phillips' first seven seasons:

-Phillips posted a 93-24 record (.795) in her six seasons at F&M, making her the school's all-time leader in both wins and winning percentage.
-That winning percentage put her third among active Division III head coaches at the end of her final season.
+Phillips posted a 93-24 record (.795) in her six seasons at F&M, making her the school's all-time leader in wins.
 Phillips also coached 18 individual IWLCA All-Americans and six of F&M's top 10 all-time leading scorers in her tenure.

 A 1980 Franklin & Marshall graduate, Phillips revitalized the F&M program in her six seasons in Lancaster.
 She took over a team that had gone 8-7 in 2002 and led the Diplomats to a 14-5 record and ECAC Championship in 2003.
 The team won another ECAC Championship in 2005, then made the NCAA Division III Elite Eight in 2006.

 The Diplomats were ranked in the top 10 nationally in each of Phillips' years, but in 2007 they reached new heights.
 The team achieved No. 1 in the rankings for the first time, winning its first Centennial Conference Championship in 14 years.
 The Diplomats finished off an undefeated season -- 21-0 -- with a win over Salisbury in the NCAA Division III Championship.
 They ranked second in the country in scoring defense (5.33 goals allowed per game) and seventh in the country in scoring offense (15.19 goals per game).
 The team also was an IWLCA National Academic Merit Squad selection.